How to paint a skoolie roof…it’s an important thing to get right.

-Painting the roof of your skoolie is a crucially important step!
-Painting with 100% silicone paint will create a water-tight “cap” completely sealing off your roof, preventing water from leaking in through all the rivets and seams up there.
-This will protect your interior build from water damage, so this step is SO important!
+So yes, painting the roof of your skoolie is a crucially important step!
+Painting with silicone paint creates a water-tight “cap” completely sealing off your roof, preventing water from leaking in through all the rivets and seams up there.
+The way we sealed the roof and the way we sealed the windows has provided us with a huge peace of mind.

 - A pressure washer (or some serious muscle!)